Today we’re looking at Dialogue Search from Nexidia. Indexing and searching for content, based on audio. Let’s get geek started.

 It turns out that all American English words are made of up one or more of 40 individual sounds, called Phonemes.
 Combinations of several of the individual 40 sounds form every word we use. (all of you Brits across the pond will be happy to know you’ve got one more over us Yanks with 41 distinct phonemes…so you’ve got that AND better tea)

-Each language has their own individual phonemes.
+Each language has its own individual phonemes.
 Nexidia has created indexes for several languages for Dialogue Search, with more in development.

 4. How accurate is it?